loopfagundes/swagger-example/README.md

 mvn spring-boot:run
 ```

-### 4. To stop the execution, just run the command in the terminal
+### 4. To stop the execution, just run the command in the terminal:
 ```bash
 CTRL + C
 ```